Bebi Dol: 1980s and 1990s: Solo career and nationwide popularity

-The following year, she formed short-lived band Annoda Rouge with her boyfriend, guitarist Goran Vejvoda and drummer Ivan Vdović.
-In 1981, Šarić also made her solo debut with the single "Mustafa", released under PGP-RTB.
-The 7-inch single, which had been recorded two years prior in collaboration with Saša Habić, included the Oriental music-inspired title track and "Na planeti uzdaha" ("On the Planet of Breaths").
-The song "Mustafa" featured a recording of the voice of Slobodan Konjović from the band Kozmetika, who also co-produced the single. Šarić released it under the stage name Bebi Dol, which was given to her by the members of the band Idoli.
+In 1981, Šarić made her solo debut with the single "Mustafa" ("Mustapha"), released under PGP-RTB.
+Bebi Dol found inspiration for the Oriental music-influenced song in Lawrence Durrell's tetralogy The Alexandria Quartet, and co-wrote it with musician and music producer Saša Habić.
+The song featured a recording of the voice of Slobodan Konjović from the band Kozmetika, who also co-produced the single.
+The single was released with the song "Na planeti uzdaha" ("On the Planet of Sighs") as the B-side. Šarić released the single under the stage name Bebi Dol, a nickname for her coined by the members of the band Idoli.
 By the end of the year, Yugoslav music magazine Džuboks declared "Mustafa" the record of the year.

-After the release of the single, Bebi Dol started working on her debut album, Ruže i krv (Roses and Blood).
-The songs for the album were composed by herself, with the exception of the traditional song "Sinu Sunca i bratu Meseca" ("To the Son of the Sun and Brother of the Moon"), dating from the 17th century.
-The mentioned track featured recordings of dialogues by Humphrey Bogart and Ingrid Bergman from the film Casablanca.
+After the release of the single, Bebi Dol started working on her debut album, Ruže i krv (Roses and Blood), released in 1983 to critical acclaim.
+The songs for the album were composed by herself, with the exception of the traditional song "Sinu Sunca i bratu Meseca" ("To the Son of the Sun and Brother of the Moon"), dating from the 17th century, Šarić's version featuring samples of dialogues by Humphrey Bogart and Ingrid Bergman from the film Casablanca, and the song "Lapis lazuli", which was a cover of a song by Angelo Branduardi.
 The album was produced by Saša Habić, who also played bass guitar and keyboards on the recording, and featured appearances by Goran Vejvoda (on guitar), Du Du A members Dejan Kostić (on guitar and bass guitar) and Zoran Zagorčić (on synthesizer), Beograd member Dejan Stanisavljević (on keyboards), Bebi Dol's father Milisav Šarić (on saxophone), Slobodan Marković (on keyboards), Zoran Konjović (on guitar) and Radio Television Belgrade String Ensemble.

-In March 1983, Bebi Dol and Lepa Brena were chosen by Radio Television Belgrade to compete at the Jugovizija music festival in Novi Sad in order to represent Yugoslavia at the Eurovision Song Contest 1983 in Munich, West Germany.
+In March 1983, Bebi Dol was, alongside Lepa Brena, chosen by Radio Television Belgrade to compete at the Jugovizija 1983 music festival in Novi Sad, the competition for the Yugoslav representative at the Eurovision Song Contest 1983 in Munich, West Germany.
 Her entry "Rudi", which referred to Rudolph Valentino, eventually placed sixth.
-The song was later that year released on a 12-inch single along with the cover of "Baby Love" by The Supremes.
-Her first solo concert was held on 13 June 1983 at Atelje 212 theater in Belgrade.
-Subsequently, Bebi Dol joined Zdravko Čolić on his national tour and then moved to Egypt, where she spent several years performing at the Sheraton Hotel in Cairo.
-During her time in Egypt, her debut album Ruže i krv was eventually released in late 1983 through PGP-RTB to critical acclaim.
+The song was later that year released on a 12-inch single along with the cover of "Baby Love" by the Supremes.
+Her first solo concert was held on 13 June 1983 at Atelje 212 theatre in Belgrade.
+Subsequently, she joined Zdravko Čolić on his national tour and then moved to Egypt, where she spent two years performing at the Sheraton Hotel in Cairo.